Diabetes Diet: What to Eat

 Foods for Diabetes: What you eat can make a big difference in how much diabetes impacts you in the short term and over the long run.

 One of the biggest challenges many people face when they find out they have diabetes is figuring out what they can eat and when.
 Fortunately, healthy eating when you have type 1 or type 2 diabetes (or prediabetes) isn’t substantially different from how we all should eat.
-Diabetes-friendly meals feature the same healthy foods - whole grains, colorful non-starchy vegetables, whole fruits, lean protein, fish, low-fat dairy, nuts and healthy fats - recommended for everyone.
+Diabetes-friendly diets feature the same healthy foods - whole grains, colorful non-starchy vegetables, whole fruits, lean protein, fish, low-fat dairy, nuts and healthy fats - recommended for everyone.

 "If you have prediabetes or diabetes, your meals can still be (and should be) enjoyable," emphasizes Denise Arthurs, MS, RD, a clinical dietitian/nutritionist at the Frances Stern Nutrition Center at Tufts Medical Center.
 "In the past, diabetes diets were fairly rigid.
 Today, the guidelines of the American Diabetes Association (ADA) focus on healthful eating patterns that feature a variety of nutrient-dense foods in appropriate portion sizes to help you meet your weight goals."